Nick Adams (actor, born 1931): Early life and career

-Adams was born as Nicholas Aloysius Adamshock in Nanticoke, Pennsylvania to Catherine (Kutz) and Peter Adamshock, an anthracite coal miner.
-His parents were both Ukrainian.
-In 1958, he told columnist Hedda Hopper, "We lived in those little company houses – they were terrible.
+Adams was born as Nicholas Aloysius Adamshock in Nanticoke, Pennsylvania to Catherine (Kutz) and Peter Adamshock, an anthracite coal miner; both his parents were of Ukrainian ancestry.
+In 1958, he told columnist Hedda Hopper, "We lived in those little company houses — they were terrible.
 We had to buy from the company store and were always in debt and could never leave."
+After a mining accident, Adamshock's father quit his job as a miner and the family moved to Jersey City.